S-G-001/Sales_insights_PowerBI/README.md

 # Sales_insights_PowerBI
-Build a Power BI dashboard to Share Sales Insights
+## Create a Power BI dashboard to discover and share insights from the sales data.